Occupation in Context PG (9070.3)

 Penalties for late submission of assessed work will be applied.
 Late submission of assignments without an approved extension will result in a penalty of 5% reduced marks from the total mark available for the assessment for each day the assessment is late ( up to 7 days after which the student will receive zero marks for the assessment.)
-Refer to section 5B in this unit outline for further information.

 - Font size: 12 pt Arial or Calibri

 - Spacing: double.

 - Headings in bold, maximum size 16 pt.

 - Margins: no less than 1.5cm on all sides.

 - Page numbers: at bottom right hand corner of footer.

 - Student identification number: (number only) at top right hand corner of header.

 - Reference style APA7

 - Word Limit: The examiner will stop reading when the allocated word limit is reached.
 Content beyond the word limit will not be assessed.